nsiva/auto-gen-samples/README.md

 # auto-gen-samples
-To explore building QA system against DB using lang chain
+To explore building AI applications using autogen